 This Pan Seared Salmon in a Blood Orange Sauce is both beautiful and nutritious.
 The sweet and tart blood orange creates a lovely red glaze that is flavored with garlic and fresh herbs.
 The salmon is cooked to a flaky perfection.

 The Winter “Blaaah’s”

 Is anybody else out there battling the winter “blaaah’s?”
-I landed in the middle of them a couple days ago and have been looking for a way out ever since.
+I landed in the middle of them a couple of days ago and have been looking for a way out ever since.
 It is a scientific fact we have to deal with mood changes and feelings of depression in the winter.
 And no wonder, the days are significantly shorter, a gray haze blankets us with a smothering effect, and the biting cold chills us to the bone.

 Energy Is Hiding in the Doldrums of my Soul

 It’s frustrating because I love being productive with energy and excitement to accomplish whatever task is before me.
 But lately, those traits have been hiding in the doldrums of my soul.
 I need some motivation from my inner cheerleader but I can barely even hear the whisperings of a “Rah, Rah!”

 Mood-Lifting Chemical Called Serotonin